 Won’t boot or it’s crashing!
 Under Warranty?

-While we at Desert Computer Agents can resolve most issues it’s best to find out if your computer needs to be fixed by us in the first place.
+To start, it’s best to find out if your computer needs a professional to repair your machine or if this is a task you can take on yourself.
 If you’re experiencing severe problems with your computer like the computer won’t boot up or it’s constantly crashing and the age of the computer, laptop, or accessory is relatively young (under 2 years),

 consider reading the warranty and calling up the manufacturer.
 If you’re still not sure but would like to check to see if this route is possible you can still give us a call and we would gladly give you some advice on how to proceed.
 This can even apply to hardware you may have purchased recently like a graphics card or a new harddrive.